git-crypt to ensure that application secrets are encrypted at rest in git.

 - Share your

 PUBKEYIDwith an existing member of your team.
-They will need to trust your key and add you to the repository (see git-crypt documentation above).
+They will need to trust your key and add you to the repository (see the section below or git-crypt documentation above).

 Once the above has been setup, update your local repository clone and unlock the secrets: